Introduction

 After:

-As demonstrated, the optimizations implemented have a major impact on A-Painter performance without adding too much complexity to the code.
+As demonstrated, the implemented optimizations have a major impact on A-Painter performance without adding too much complexity to the code.
 VR mode benefits the most.
 You can now paint for a long time without getting motion sickness: That’s a pretty good usability enhancement.

 Further improvements